Stayin' Alive: Release

 Initial plans were for Yvonne Elliman, then known for ballads, to record "How Deep Is Your Love" for Saturday Night Fever, while the Bee Gees produced their own version of the more disco-oriented "If I Can't Have You" for the film.
 Robert Stigwood thought he would prefer the songs from different genders and directed the group to cut the ballad, while Elliman cut "If I Can't Have You" with her usual producer Freddie Perren.
 Satisfied with this switch, Elliman's interpretation made the soundtrack, while the Bee Gees' version was relegated to the B-side of the "Stayin' Alive" single.
 The brothers' version has since appeared on CD in hits compilations.

 George Martin commented about this song saying: "The great thing about 'Stayin' Alive' is that it had a great guitar hook to start with which set up the theme, that pulsating beat.
 It's no coincidence, by the way, that the disco beat of 120[sic] beats per minute coincides the heartbeat of your heart when you're excited.
 This was a key thing which underlined the whole tune, and when the vocals came in, the vocals were so designed that they pushed that beat further".

+Critical reception

-Billboard reviewed the single calling it one of the Bee Gees best songs and an "almost irresistible dance tune."
-Cash Box said that it "combines catchy melodies, falsetto harmonies and a dancing beat in a package that will lead to big pop and R&B chart numbers."
+Billboard magazine reviewed the single, calling it one of the Bee Gees' best songs and an "almost irresistible dance tune."
+A reviewer from Cash Box said that it "combines catchy melodies, falsetto harmonies and a dancing beat in a package that will lead to big pop and R&B chart numbers."
 Record World called it "a pulsing, rather ominous dance tune."